 We investigate whether race and ethnicity influenced subprime loan pricing during 2005, the peak of the subprime mortgage expansion.
 We combine loan-level data on the performance of non-prime securitized mortgages with individual- and neighborhood-level data on racial and ethnic characteristics for metropolitan areas in California and Florida.
-Using a model of rate determination that accounts for predicted loan performance, we evaluate the presence of disparate impact and disparate treatment discrimination in mortgage rates.
-We find evidence of redlining and adverse pricing for blacks and Hispanics.
+Using a model of rate determination that accounts for predicted loan performance, we evaluate the differences in subprime mortgage rates in terms of racial and ethnic groups and neighborhood characteristics.
+We find evidence of adverse pricing for blacks and Hispanics.
 The evidence of adverse pricing is strongest for purchase mortgages and mortgages originated by non-depository institutions.